github/docs/content/codespaces/developing-in-codespaces/developing-in-a-codespace.md

 ### Committing your changes

-Once you've made changes to your codespace, either new code or configuration changes, you'll want to commit your changes.
-Committing changes to your repository ensures that anyone else who creates a codespace from this repository has the same configuration.
+Once you've made changes to your codespace, either new code or configuration changes, you'll want to commit and push your changes.
+Pushing changes to a repository ensures that anyone else who creates a codespace from this repository has the same configuration.
 This also means that any customization you do, to modify the configuration of codespaces created for a repository, will be available to everybody who uses the repository.

 For more information, see "[Using source control in your codespace](/codespaces/developing-in-codespaces/using-source-control-in-your-codespace#committing-your-changes)."